dtamarkov/evolutionary_algorithms/README.md

 eal_es.fit(type="es")
 ```

-Graph returned after the 1000 iterations using an Evolutionary Strategy with Tournament selection, no
-Crossover, Gaussian mutation with a global sigma value and Elitist replacement.
+Graph returned after the 1000 iterations using an Evolutionary Strategy with Tournament selection, it doesn't apply any croosover operator, Gaussian mutation with a global sigma value and Elitist replacement.
 It tries to find the global minima in the
 Ackley Function with a mutation probability of 0.1.
 The number of
 chromosomes in the population is 50 and the number of generated children is also 50.